asilvadesigns/jekyll-start/about.md

 ---
 layout:     page
 title:      About
 permalink:  /about/
 navgroup:   "main"
+navorder:   2
 ---

 This is the base Jekyll theme that I've modified.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)